IrisRizos/SexCy_lifestage_protistID/README.md

 ### 1.2 HMM profile search:

-The HMM profiles were downloaded from:
+The HMM profiles were downloaded from: http://pfam.xfam.org

+Tools: HMMER, R

+* Input: peptides.fasta, annotations.tsv, abundance.tsv
+* Output: heatmap of significantly aligned HMM profiles and expression

 ### 1.3 Creation of lineage specific HMM profiles:

-### 1.4 Identification of up-regulated reference meiosis and syngamy related genes:

-fig
+Seed sequences of the meiosis and gamete specific genes were downloaded for the lineages: Alveolata, Archaeplastida, Stramemopiles from https://www.ebi.ac.uk/interpro/search/sequence/
+HMM profiles were created for each lineage and a manual significance threshold was calculated with a homemade R script.

+The supplementary hits recovered were added in the gloabl HMM profile graphical representation.

+Tools: HMMER, R

+* Input: peptides.fasta, abundance.tsv
+* Output: heatmap of significantly aligned HMM profiles and expression

 ## 2. Comparative approach